You can visit the English and Communications Department in room 2206 and/or call 305-237-2284, to make an appointment to see an advisor.

 Although there are other departments in the college that allow overrides, the English and Communications Department has a very strict policy on overrides.
 In order to make sure that all students get the best from their respective class, including interaction with the teacher and fellow classmates, we must enforce our override policy.

 We know this is very common.
 If there is another class that fits your schedule, either in the full term or the mini-term, we will definitely help you get into that one.
 If you have a copy of your original schedule, you may ask the professor for an override card that will reinstate you into the class.

 If your class is cancelled by our department, we will contact you and provide you with the available options.
 If for any reason you do not hear from us, please call us at 305-237-2284.

-We recommend that you make the necessary arrangements to meet with your professor.
-Usually, faculty members are available to provide you with support or to answer your questions during the “office hours” stated in their schedules, and posted outside their respective offices.
-“College-campus hours” are usually for the faculty members’ class planning or other college duties.
+We recommend that you make the necessary arrangements to meet with your professor during their office hours.
+Faculty members are available to provide you with support or to answer your questions during the “office hours” stated in their schedules, and posted outside their respective offices.

 If your work schedule changes before the beginning of classes, you will probably not have much difficulty finding a class replacement.
 However, when it happens during the semester, it is a different situation.
 Our first recommendation is to contact your professor immediately, to check if there is any arrangement you can make to fulfill your class requirements (e.g., attending the same class, with the same professor, but at a different time or day).
 If this is not feasible, then you will need to see the chairperson as soon as possible.

 Clerical or data entry errors do happen.
 If you believe that your final grade is incorrect, you must first contact your professor as soon as possible for confirmation or correction.
 Then, if a change needs to be made, we will process a “Change of Grade Form.”
 It will take approximately 3 or 4 weeks for your grade to be changed.